ccoutant/dwarf-locations/chapter2-diffs.md

 needed at the beginning of a location description for a data member.
 The result of the evaluation is a location<span class="del">—either an address or the name of a register</span>, not an offset to the member.*

+   [ttye: So does this imply that `DW_OP_push_object_address` can be used in the expression> DWARF 5 does not state that, and I suspect GDB and other debuggers do not implement that.]

    <span class="del">*A `DW_AT_data_member_location` attribute that has the form of a location
 description is not valid for a data member contained in an entity that is not byte